davatorium/rofi/doc/rofi.1.markdown

 `-pid` *path*

 Make **rofi** create a pid file and check this on startup.
-Avoiding multiple copies running simultaneously.
-This is useful when running **rofi** from a keybinding daemon.
+Avoid multiple copies running simultaneously.
+This is useful when running **rofi** from a key-binding daemon.

 `-fake-transparency`